regilero/check_nginx_status/README.md

 ## Examples:

-This one will generate WARNING and CRITICIAL alerts if you reach 10 000 or 20 000 active connection; or 100 or 200 request per second; or 200 or 300 connections per second
+This one will generate WARNING and CRITICIAL alerts if you reach 10 000 or 20 000 active connection; or 100 or 200 request per second; or 200 or 300 connections per second:

     check_nginx_status.pl -H 10.0.0.10 -u /foo/nginx_status -s mydomain.example.com -t 8 -w 10000,100,200 -c 20000,200,300

-This will generate WARNING and CRITICAL alerts only on the number of active connections (with low numbers for nginx)
+This will generate WARNING and CRITICAL alerts only on the number of active connections (with low numbers for nginx):

     check_nginx_status.pl -H 10.0.0.10 -s mydomain.example.com -t 8 -w 10,-1,-1 -c 20,-1,-1

-Theses two equivalents will not generate any alert (if the nginx_status page is reachable) but could be used for graphics
+Theses two equivalents will not generate any alert (if the nginx_status page is reachable) but could be used for graphics:

     check_nginx_status.pl -H 10.0.0.10 -s mydomain.example.com -w -1,-1,-1 -c -1,-1,-1
     check_nginx_status.pl -H 10.0.0.10 -s mydomain.example.com